-In this interactive workshop, Camilo will unveil a new arts diversion program that will link participants with artist mentors to help them develop artistic expressions that demonstrate another level of thinking about their non-violent offense.
+In this interactive workshop, CJI and community partners will unveil a new arts diversion program that will link participants with artist mentors to help them develop artistic expressions that demonstrate another level of thinking about their non-violent offense.
 Workshop attendees will learn about current alternative sentencing options, and weigh in on how the City of Los Angeles might utilize art as a viable tool for prosecutorial innovation via alternative sentencing, crime prevention, and restorative justice.
 This workshop will offer information and resources to artists who wish to use their creative practice in service of social and criminal justice and provide a space for creative thinking, networking, and community building among artists, artist-activists, and prosecutors.

 Workshop co-facilitator Elisabeth Nails

 is producer, poet, and social-worker-in-training at the UCLA Luskin School of Public Affairs.
 At the UCLA Art & Global Health Center she has co-designed and produced arts-based public health interventions in Los Angeles, Washington, D.C., Thailand, Haiti, South Africa, and the United Kingdom.
 Elisabeth is a co-founder of the Poetry Society of Los Angeles

 , where she designs and leads workshops and typewriter poetry installations that have been featured at the Skirball Cultural Center, the Library Foundation, Play the LA River, and Ciclavia.
 She is a certified Social Emotional Arts facilitator, trained by UCLA Arts & Healing.
 Elisabeth is a leader in designing arts-based approaches for individuals, groups, and organizations that foster new possibilities for connecting through shared experience, forming innovative partnerships, and generating the collective will power to inspire social change.